More

-A city of cultural wealth: Places to visit in Mardin
+A city of cultural richness: Places to visit in Mardin

 Multicultural and multilingual, Mardin offers a wealth of historical and cultural beauties along with an extraordinary culinary tradition.